MurdoMaclachlan/ToR-Repost-Collection/generic/which_button/which_button.md

 ---

 [*Image of a masculine person with light skin and red hair.
 They have sweat streaming down their face, and they are wearing a red shirt, and have prominent muscles.
-They have white gloves on and are using a white napkin to wipe the sweat off of their face.*]
+They have white gloves on and are using a white napkin to wipe the sweat off of their face.
+This all compounds to make it evident that the superhero is distraught at having to make the decision.*]

 ---